-Marine transport, largely via barge or tanker, is the second cheapest mode of crude oil transportation leveraged by oil companies, especially those who export crude oil internationally.
-The world tanker fleet currently contains approximately 4,200 vessels, 85 percent of which are owned by independent tanker companies whose sole purpose is to transport oil products from border to border.
-Generally speaking, smaller vessels transport “clean cargoes,”—refined products such as gasoline, diesel, and jet fuel.
-Large tankers, however, carry dirtier cargoes like crude oil and unrefined commodities.
-For perspective, a very large crude carrier (VLCC) that hauls dirty crude oil averages 2 million barrels of crude oil per movement.
+Marine transport, largely via barge or tanker, is the second cheapest mode of oil shipment.
+This is especially true for companies that export crude oil internationally.
+The world tanker fleet currently contains approximately 4,200 vessels, 85 percent of which are owned by independent tanker companies with the sole purpose of transporting oil products from border to border.
+Smaller vessels typically transport “clean cargoes” which are refined products such as gasoline, diesel, and jet fuel.
+Large tankers—averaging 2 million barrels of crude oil per movement—however, carry dirtier cargoes like crude oil and unrefined commodities.

-The global vessel fleet faces operational constraints similar to the three alternative methods of crude oil.
-To satisfy global demand and facilitate an adequate flow of crude oil to appropriate markets, high traffic areas often experience chokepoints.
-Some of the key international marine chokepoints are highlighted in the map below, and ranked from largest to smallest based on their daily transit volume:
+The global vessel fleet faces several operational constraints.
+To satisfy global demand and facilitate the adequate flow of crude oil to appropriate markets, high traffic areas often experience chokepoints.
+Some of the key international marine chokepoints are highlighted in the map above.

-These key global chokepoints are shown in the chart below, in addition to their daily transit volumes from the most recent five years of available data.
-Risk associated with geopolitical activity impacts the flow of crude oil through these chokepoints, ultimately creating supply and price pressure in the destination regions.
+These key global chokepoints are also shown in the chart above, ranked by their daily transit volumes from the most recent five years of available data.
+The risk associated with geopolitical activity impacts the flow of crude oil through these chokepoints, ultimately creating supply and price pressure in the destination regions.

-Over-the-road transportation is the most expensive and inefficient means of crude oil transportation, as an average truck only has capacity to transport between 200-250 barrels of oil per movement, however at times it is necessary.
-This method is typically utilized only when wellhead locations are not accessible by pipeline or rail networks, or for the final-mile portions of the crude oil movement.
-Crude oil is either hauled directly to refineries if pipeline infrastructure is lacking, or to aggregation points that tap into pipeline networks that later service refineries.
-In short, crude-by-truck movements are a viable option for regions lacking pipeline infrastructure or are not near ports or rail terminals.
+Over-the-road transportation is the most expensive and inefficient means of crude oil transportation.
+The amount of crude oil an average truck can transport is only between 200-250 barrels of oil per movement.
+This makes it an expensive and inefficient option.
+This method is typically utilized only when wellhead locations are not accessible by pipeline or rail networks, or for short distances during final-mile segments of the movement.